 The growth of NRAO's permanent full-time staff over the history of the Observatory is shown in Figure 5.
 The steady, smooth growth up to 1970 accompanied the construction of the 300-foot, 140-foot, millimeterwave, and three-element Interferometer.
 The size of the operations staff was constant throughout most of the VLA construction period and increased in response to major new user requirements as operation of that instrument began in 1979.
 The recent decline in staff reflects the unbroken 4-year decline in budget levels.
 Personnel levels throughout the VLBA construction period are expected to follow the VLA pattern.
-Additional operations staff will certainly be required if this major new facility is to be operated efficiently at its completion.
-Many of these new operations staff are expected to be drawn from the construction staff.
+Additional the end of each year, projected into the future.